rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 We’ve described most of the advanced features in this chapter as being rarely needed.
-Associated types are somewhere in the middle: they’re used more rarely than features explained in the rest of the book, but more commonly than many of the other features discussed in this chapter.
+Associated types are somewhere in the middle: they’re used more rarely than features explained in the rest of the book but more commonly than many of the other features discussed in this chapter.

 One example of a trait with an associated type is the `Iterator` trait that the